Your Guide to the Federal Reserve and Mortgages

 Jumping back to current times, mortgage rates have been consistently hitting dramatic and historic lows since the Fed lowered the benchmark rate in March of 2020.
 For example, on August 5, 2021 the average 30-year fixed-rate mortgage dropped to a record-breaking 2.77%, as shown on Freddie Mac's 2020 Primary Mortgage Market Survey.****

-While it's impossible to know precisely when the Fed will make their move with the first post-pandemic rate increase, we can rest assured that the day will eventually come.
-For the time being, rates remain remarkably low, saving homeowners thousands of dollars in interest.
+While it’s impossible to know precisely when the Fed will make their move with the first post-pandemic rate increase, we can rest assured that the day will come, and it might just be right around the corner.
+For the time being, rates remain low, continuing to save homeowners thousands of dollars in interest.

 By refinancing your existing loan, your total finance charges may be higher over the life of the loan.